 Leave a comment

-I Found God today in my happier mom.
+I Found God today in the beauty of my mom’s hands.

 Leave a comment